dalong0514/readnotes/20210104专业原文/2021038The-Feynman-Lectures-on-Physics-PartB/2021038The-Feynman-Lectures-on-Physics-PartB0101.md

 Lines of Bfrom wire

-TO

-+ TERMINAL

-currentinwire

-TO

-− TERMINAL

-N

-F (on magnet)S BAR MAGNET

 Fig. 1-7.
 The magnetic ﬁeld of the wire

 exerts a force on the magnet.

 * We need only to add a remark about some conventions for the sign of the circulation.

-1-6

-+

-+

-current

-F

-F

-2

-1

-−

-−

 Fig. 1-8.
 Two wires, carrying current,